mamut86/diffusion/README.md

 3. Gompertz model

 ### Installation
-For installation via github use "devtools" in R:
+For installation from github use the following R code to run devtools:
 > if (!require("devtools")){install.packages("devtools")}

 > devtools::install_github("mamut86/diffusion")